Crust punk: Neo crust

 Neo crust is a genre that merges crust punk with elements of various extreme music styles including black metal, screamo, post-rock, hardcore punk, death metal, sludge metal and doom metal.
 Unlike most other punk–metal fusion genres, neo-crust's sound is neither distinctively rooted in punk or metal; instead, it frequently shifts between the two, disregarding genre boundaries.
 It is often dark, heavy, and melodic.
 The genre makes use of a melancholic tone and a post-civilization aesthetic, often including dead trees and barren landscapes, as well as poetic band names and lyrics.
 Some bands, such as Cwill and Remains of the Day even incorporate violins into their music.

 The style originated as a amalgamation of two separate sounds that began concurrently in the late 1990s: the screamo influenced "emo crust" style of Spanish bands Hongo, Das Plague, Ekkaia, Madame Germen and Blünt; and the melodic crust sound of later His Hero is Gone and early Tragedy, which was influenced by the Japanese hardcore style burning spirits.
 By 2002, Ekkaia and Tragedy had toured together, and subsequently adopted elements of each other's styles.
 This style was soon termed neo-crust by Alerta Antifascista records founder Timo Nehmtow, and saw widespread popularity in the punk scene during the mid–2000s.
 By the end of the decade, the sound had decline in popularity.

-Notable bands include His Hero is Gone, Tragedy, Fall of Efrafa and From Ashes Rise.
+Notable bands include His Hero is Gone, Tragedy, and Fall of Efrafa.

-Crasher crust

-Crasher crust is a genre that originated in Japan.
-It blends d-beat, crust and a huge emphasis on noise elements.
-Often utilising both fuzz and distorted guitars, reliance on crash cymbals for drumming and raw recording.
-Acid are pioneered the genre, and Gloom coined its name.
-Some bands include Gloom, Zyanose, Lebenden Toten, Scene Death Terror and Zodiak.